DataDog/integrations-extras/ably/README.md

 Using Ably's Datadog Integration, you can:
 - Use [Ably statistics][2] alongside other key metrics in Datadog
-- Correlate Ably message, channel, and connection usage for collaborative analysis in Dashboards
+- Correlate Ably message, channel, and connection usage for collaborative analysis in Datadog dashboards
-- Identify unexpected activity and troubleshoot potential issues with your applications powered by Ably
+- View and track Ably usage statistics in Datadog

 ## Setup